 Medications that may be used to treat alcohol-related psychosis include benzodiazepines.
 These are sedatives and anti-anxiety drugs that are often used to manage alcohol withdrawal symptoms.
 Antipsychotics may also be used to reduce psychotic symptoms, but they may not be used for someone experiencing withdrawal, as they can lower the seizure threshold and increase the risk the individual will have a seizure.

-The outlook is positive for someone going through this kind of psychosis if medical care is given immediately and if it is followed by treatment for alcohol use disorder.
+The outlook is positive for individuals experiencing this kind of psychosis if they get care at a world-class rehab for alcoholism treatment.
 Most people who are able to abstain from alcohol after a psychotic episode recover fully, but those who continue to drink are likely to experience another episode.
 It is essential to follow up immediate care with ongoing addiction treatment to reduce or stop alcohol use and develop a healthier lifestyle.